avgn/algorithms/README.md

 # About
-This repository contains the implementation of some Computer Science algorithms in Python.
+Implementation in Python of some Computer Science algorithms.